kgdunn/pid-book/data-visualization/bar-plots.rst

 -	Use horizontal bars if

-	- there is some ordering to the categories (it is often easier to read these from top-to-bottom), or
+	- there is some ordering to the categories (it is often easier to read the category labels from top-to-bottom), or
-	- the labels do not fit side-by-side: don't make the reader have to rotate the page to interpret the plot; rotate the plot for the reader.
+	- if the labels do not fit side-by-side: don't make the reader have to rotate the page to interpret the plot; rotate the plot for the reader.

 -	You can place the labels inside the bars.